vegaprotocol/specs/protocol/0055-on-chain-treasury.md

 ### 💧 Sweetwater

+- Depositing funds via the [ERC20 bridge](./0031-ethereum-bridge-spec.md) directly to the Validators Rewards account (i.e. xxx address).
+There will be no more  on-chain-treasury on sweetwater.

+### 🤠 Oregon Trail WIP

+- TBD for a lot of this
 - Depositing funds via the [ERC20 bridge](./0031-ethereum-bridge-spec.md) to the Network Treasury account (i.e. zero address) when there is no Network Treasury account for the asset being deposited:
 	- Creates a Network Treasury account for that asset
 	- Results in the balance of the Network Treasury account for the asset being equal to the amount of the asset that was deposited